GridTools/gridtools/README.md

 The GridTools framework is a set of libraries and utilities to develop performance portable applications in the area of weather and climate.
 To achieve the goal of performance portability, the user-code is written in a generic form which is then optimized for a given architecture at compile-time.
 The core of GridTools is the stencil composition module which implements a DSL embedded in C++ for stencils and stencil-like patterns.
 Further, GridTools provides modules for halo exchanges, boundary conditions, data management and bindings to C and Fortran.

 GridTools is successfully used to accelerate the dynamical core of the [COSMO model](http://cosmo-model.org/) with improved performance on CUDA-GPUs compared to the current official version, demonstrating production quality and feature-completeness of the library for models on lat-lon grids.
+The GridTools-based dynamical core is shipped with COSMO v5.7 and later, see [release notes COSMO v5.7](http://cosmo-model.org/content/model/releases/histories/cosmo_5.07.htm).

 Although GridTools was developed for weather and climate applications it might be applicable for other domains with a focus on stencil-like computations.